upspin/upspin/doc/server_setup.md

-This registers the server user with the public key server, copies the configuration files from your workstation to the server, restarts the server, makes the Upspin user root for `upspin@example.com`, and makes the Upspin user root for `you@gmail.com`.
+This registers the server user with the public key server, copies the configuration files from your workstation to the server, restarts the server, makes the Upspin server user root for `upspin@example.com`, and makes the Upspin user root for `you@gmail.com`.

 It also creates a special `Group` file for the store server,